mfirkins/django-stripe-sportsclub/README.md

 ## Author Info
 Name: Morgan Firkins
 GitHub: https://github.com/mfirkins
-## Additional Notes & Contributions
+## Additional Notes and Contributions
 Thanks to [palzino](https://github.com/palzino) for contributing to the original project.
 In the future the repository will upgrade its dependencies, especially the new StripeClient pattern and updating the Stripe Python SDK to a version >= 8.
 <a href="https://www.freepik.com/free-photo/tennis-racket-minimal-still-life_12351967.htm">Images by freepik</a>